-But I didn’t find one, and by the time the trip came I was tired and ready for some extremely needed time off.
+But I didn’t find one, and by the time my trip to Tanzania came, I was tired and ready for some extremely needed time off.

 ARRIVING IN DAR ES SALAAM

 I landed in Dar Es Salaam where I spent 2 days.
-The city was extremely chaotic and, from what I heard, unsafe for tourists (although I never felt in any particular danger).
-I still went out, got lost in the city, got surrounded by vendors, spoke to people, reached out, sneaked in a church during a wedding…pretty much everything I had not done at home in quite a while (except the crashing a wedding part, I had never done that).
+The city was extremely chaotic and, from what I had heard, unsafe for tourists.
+I still went out, got lost in the city, got surrounded by vendors, spoke to people, reached out, sneaked in a church during a wedding…pretty much everything I had not done at home in quite a while.

 I have always loved to travel.
 The freedom that it has brought me over the years cannot be emphasized enough.
 The feeling of escaping what many call “regular life”, the pleasure of meeting new people and making new friends from all over the world is something that only travel has been able to provide.
 And here I was again, free to make all this happen again.

-If Dar Es Salaam made me realize that I had missed the backpacker life, Arusha literally slapped me in the face with that realization and made me question what I was doing with my life (although that realization wouldn’t really hit until I got back home).
+If Dar Es Salaam made me realize that I had missed the backpacker life, Arusha made me realize that I wasn’t doing what I wanted with my life.
 I had originally planned to stay in Arusha for 10 days, I ended up sticking around for 3 weeks.

 While in every trip I’ve had the opportunity to see beautiful sights, amazing ruins, and incredible landscapes, my best memories of each one of them involve the people that made each trip special.

-While searching for a place to stay in Arusha I came across a hostel which had amazing reviews from, well, pretty much everyone.
+While searching for a place to stay in Arusha I came across a hostel which had amazing reviews from everyone.
 So I confidently booked my stay with the White House of Tanzania in Arusha.

 Run by the Jackson family, the White House is everything you want in a hostel.
 Excellent common area, very cool location surrounded by locals, and A.W.E.S.O.M.E. owners who treat you like family.